 1,001 Sayings and Deeds of the Prophet

-For Zayd ibn Thabit, the compiler of the Koran, it must have been difficult at times to differentiate between an old anecdote heard and reprised by the Prophet and a revealed story to be included in the Koran.
-The reported trials of Khidr and Moses may have presented Thabit with that type of dilemma.
+For Zayd ibn Thabit, the compiler of the Koran, it must have been difficult at times to differentiate between an old anecdote heard and reprised by Muhammad and a revealed story to be included in the Koran.
+The reported travels of a fellow by the name of Khidr and Mo-oses, and the lesson learned therein, may have presented Thabit with that type of dilemma.

 Narrated Ibn Juraij: